By Kathryn Weber

 - DO use a pendulum or chiming clock to activate the 1 star of opportunity and income.

-- DO use a pendulum or chiming clock to deplete and drain nasty earth stars (2&5) from becoming problematic (southwest and center in 2013).
+- DO use a pendulum or chiming clock to deplete and drain nasty earth stars (2&5) from becoming problematic.

 - DO make sure your clocks are not oversized or dominate your room.

 - DO hang clocks in hallways, living rooms or the kitchen.

 - DO make sure clocks next to the bed are small and not overly bright, if they’re electric.

 - DO make sure clocks in the bedroom wake you to a pleasant sound that you enjoy, such as chimes.

 - DO hang/place clocks in out of the way locations so the pressure of time isn’t overbearing.

 - DO hang clocks in the west, northwest and north corners of the house or living room.

 - DON’T hang a clock close to the front door or viewed by the front door.